coverxiaoeye/finity/README.md

 ### signin
 Sign in should be the first event sent to server.
 Connection will be closed on any errors.
-Idle connections will be closed within 9 seconds.

 FORMAT: {"id": xxx, "event": "signin", "args": {"sid": "xxx"}}
 * <b>sid</b> is a string obtained from gate server